ROSALEEN (Rosie) MORIARTY-SIMMONDS OBE. BSc. (Hons)

 In 2011, Rosie was the first of only two recipients of the ‘Owain Glyndwr Seren Award’ from Cardiff Council.
 The citation says, “This Seren Award is presented as recognition from Cardiff Council for being an exemplary role model and inspirational woman who has dedicated her life to voluntary work with disabled and disadvantaged people.
 A true ambassador for Cardiff.”

 In 2013, Rosie re-ignited her passion for painting, having been accepted as a student member of the world-renowned Mouth and Foot Painting Artists.
 She has since had seven images of her paintings reproduced into cards and wrapping paper in fourteen countries around the world.

 Rosie is a prolific charitable and voluntary worker who has been involved in many disability-related organisations.
 For 15 years she was a Governor at Ty Gwyn School.
 She was also a Trustee board member of the National Theatre Wales.
 Currently, she is a Patron of Flamingo Chicks, an all-inclusive dance school, and a Patron of flat spaces, providing fully accessible holiday bungalows for disabled people.

 Rosie received an OBE in the Queen’s New Years Honours List in 2015, “For Services to the Equality and Rights of Disabled People.”

 Above all, Rosie has an insatiable passion for empowering disabled people.
-Working with local, regional and national educational, public, private, charity and community groups she has promoted equality and diversity through her charity work, as a school governor, disability equality trainer, motivational speaker, mentor and stakeholder.
+Working with local, regional, national and international educational, public, private, charity and community groups she has promoted equality and diversity through her charity work, as a school governor, disability equality trainer, motivational speaker, mentor and stakeholder.